kevinkorfmann/sgp/README.md

-# Simple Genomic Processor:
+# Simple Genomic Processor (SRR->gVCF):
-# From SRR identifier to genomic VCF file
+Some python classes to get genomic VCF files through a series of classical NGS processing approaches.
+Files are downloaded with pysradb, unpacked with fastq-dump, mapped with bwa and further processed with picard.
+Single nucleotide variants are called with gatks haplotype caller.
+Samtools is used for various intermediate steps.

 ## Installation: